With new stories seeming to crop up every few weeks, the term “data breach” is quickly becoming a household phrase.

 In the later part of December 2015, the largest data breach that had been reported to date occurred when a Florida-based medical clinic lost over 480,000 patient records—exposing the confidential PHI of thousands of individuals and the clinic to the filing of a class-action lawsuit.

-The clinic, Radiology Regional Center, ran into trouble as many other businesses do during transitions from paper to electronic records and the sudden need to dispose thousands of now duplicate paper copies.
+The clinic, Radiology Regional Center, ran into trouble as many other businesses do during transitions from paper to electronic records.
+The sudden need to dispose thousands of now duplicate paper copies.

-According to Radiology Regional Center, the incident occurred during the transportation of patients records when the ordinary waste disposal company they contracted with, Lee County Solid Waste Division, spilled the documents from a truck.
+According to Radiology Regional Center, the incident occurred during the transportation of patients records.
+The ordinary waste disposal company they contracted with, Lee County Solid Waste Division, spilled the documents from a truck.
 In the clinic’s statement, the thousands of loose documents were released from the truck due to failure to properly secure the door by the driver.

 The consequences of this data breach are far reaching, and often has both direct and indirect impacts.